MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/connect-adfs-wap-report-server.md

 For more information, see [Modify a Reporting Services Configuration File](/sql/reporting-services/report-server/modify-a-reporting-services-configuration-file-rsreportserver-config) and [Configure Windows Authentication on a Report Server](/sql/reporting-services/security/configure-windows-authentication-on-the-report-server).

-## 2. Configure Active Directory Federation Services (ADFS)
+## 2. Configure Active Directory Federation Services (AD FS)

-You need to configure ADFS on a Windows 2016 server within your environment.
+You need to configure AD FS on a Windows server within your environment.
 The configuration can be done through the Server Manager and selecting Add Roles and Features under Manage.
 For more information, see [Active Directory Federation Services](/windows-server/identity/active-directory-federation-services).

 > [!IMPORTANT]
-> As of March 1st, 2025, the Power BI Mobile apps will no longer be able to connect to Report Server through ADFS configured on Windows Server 2016.
-See the [note](#windows-server-upgrade-note) at the beginning of this article..
+> As of March 1st, 2025, the Power BI Mobile apps will no longer be able to connect to Report Server through AD FS configured on Windows Server 2016.
+See the [note](#windows-server-upgrade-note) at the beginning of this article.

-On the ADFS server, using ADFS Management App, complete these steps.
+On the AD FS server, using AD FS Management App, complete these steps.

 1. Right-click **Relying Party Trusts** > **Add Relying Party Trust**.